 Clear off the coffee table.

 Take any dishes out of the sink and put them in the dishwasher.
 Put the dishwasher on.

-Spray an odour neutralizer, if you’re like us and have an inside dog or two.
-I use Skout’s honor and it’s amazing.
+Spray an odor neutralizer, if you’re like us and have an inside dog or two, Skout’s honor is a must-have.

 Light a scented candle.

 Check the temperature- 70-75 degrees Fahrenheit or 22-24 degrees Celsius is best.

 Phew!
 Now it’s time to make yourself a cup of coffee, sit down and relax until your guests arrive.

 Preparing for guests checklist

 Having guests may seem like a lot of extra work, but with a bit of forethought and planning, it’s easy to ensure your guests enjoy your hospitality and want to come visit again and again.
 The key thing is to not leave it to the last minute, but do a little advance prep.